DanielSvub/anytype/README.md

 list.Add(1, 2, 3)
 ```

-- `Insert(index int, value any) List` - inserts new element to a specific position in the list,
+- `Insert(index int, value any) List` - inserts a new element to a specific position in the list,
 ```go
 list.Insert(1, 1.5)
 ```